edgd1er/nordlynx-proxy/README.md

 ### Description
 This is a NordVPN docker container that connects to the NordVPN recommended servers using the NordVPN Linux client.
 It starts a SOCKS5 proxy server (dante) and a HTTP proxy server to use it as a NordVPN gateway.
-After this operation, 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes).
+When using wireguard tools, useful to extract wireguard configuration , 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes).
 OpenVPN and NordLynx technology are available through NordVPN settings technology.
 Whenever the connection is lost, the NordVPN client has a killswitch to obliterate the connection.

 ### Exporting WireGuard config
 If environment variable `GENERATE_WIREGUARD_CONF=true` is set, the WireGuard configuration is saved to `/etc/wireguard/wg0.conf` when connecting.